jeffdonkey/1_Milestone_1_jheller/readme.md

-GUIDANCE FOR Readme.md
-    -inspiration for game
-    -controls
-    -tech used
-        -google fonts
-    -address bugs/roadmap for future

 Inspiration:
 I have two inspirations for this game.
 The first inspiration is the financial culture of America.
 The second is AI generated art.